Roco-scientist/NGS-Barcode-Count/README.md

 An additional barcode_stats.txt file is also written/appended to the output folder.
 This keeps track of running information.<br><br>
 If either `--single` or `--double` arguments are called, single or double barcode count files are ouptut.

+## Uses

+### DEL
+Setup as shown with all example files used throughout this README.
+This program was originally written for DEL.
+Typically you will use 3 x '[]' for counting barcodes, which represents 3 building blocks, within the format file.

+### CRISPR-seq
+Same setup as with DEL but typically with only one '[]' counted barcode in the format file.
+As such, within the counted barcode conversion file, the third column will contain all '1's

+### Barcode-seq
+If the intention is to count the random barcodes and have the counts associated with these random barcodes, which is the case with bar-seq of cell pools for lineage evolution etc., then the random barcode is actually the counted barcode and represented with '[]' in the format file.
+A counted barcode conversion file will not be included.
+In this situation, the program will output the counted random barcode sequence and the associated count.
+Afterwards clustering or any other analysis can be applied.

 ## Tests results
 On an 8 threaded i7-4790K CPU @ 4.00GHz with 16gb RAM, this algorithm was able to decode over 400 million sequencing reads in just under 1 hour.